Alex Kirilloff Player Props: Twins vs. Tigers

-On Saturday, Alex Kirilloff (.371 slugging percentage in past 10 games, with no homers) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+On Sunday, Alex Kirilloff (batting .200 in his past 10 games) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Reese Olson.
 First pitch is at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Tigers.
+He had a one-hit performance in his last game (1-for-3) against the Tigers.

 Alex Kirilloff Game Info & Props vs. the Tigers